-For Stage 1 and 2, there are 3 forms of assessment which are Progress examination, OSCE and assignment.
-Every assessment is given 3 grades which are Green (Safe pass), Amber (Borderline pass) and Red (Fail).
-In order pass a Stage, students need to pass all 3 forms of assessments.
-A good performance in one cannot compensate for a poor performance in another.
-I was aiming for a score of 80% or above in every Progress examination because that feels like getting grade A, even though there is actually no special grade for 80%.
-As for the OSCE and assignments, I was just aiming for pass.
+For Stage 1 and 2 of the MBBS course, there are 3 forms of assessment which are Progress examinations, OSCE and in-course assignments.
+In order pass a Stage, we need to pass all forms of assessments.
+A good performance in one form of assessment cannot compensate for a poor performance in another.
+I was aiming for a score of 80% or above in every assessment because it felt like getting grade A, even though in NUMed there is actually no special grade for that.

-On 12 and 13 January 2015, it was the Stage 1 Progress 2 examination had 2 papers.
-For Progress 2 Paper 1, I felt that it was about as difficult as Progress 1.
+Unlike the Progress 1, the Progress 2 examination had 2 papers.
+On 12 January 2015, I sat for Paper 1 and I felt that it was about as difficult as the Progress 1 examination.
 Once again, there were a few anatomy questions and I could not answer most of them.
 After Paper 1 ended, I went back to the university accommodation together with a few friends.
-During the journey, I discussed with them about the exam questions.
-They said that they felt the anatomy questions were not difficult.
-Also, there were a few questions which I was already very confident that I answered correctly, but my friends had different answers, and they were also very sure that they were correct.
-That affected my confidence on Paper 1, and I felt I did not answer it that well compared to the Progress 1.
+During the journey, I discussed with them about the examination questions.
+They said that they did not find the anatomy questions difficult.
+Besides, there were a few questions which I was already very confident that I answered correctly, but my friends had different answers and they were also very sure that they were correct.
+That affected my confidence in Paper 1, and I felt I did not answer it as well as I did in the Progress 1.
 I was hoping that I could do better in Paper 2 to compensate for that.
-What's more annoying is that one of my housemate proudly said that the anatomy questions were easy and that he felt his "love on anatomy is beginning to grow".
+The really annoying thing was that one of my housemate kept saying that the anatomy questions were easy and that his "love on anatomy is beginning to grow".

-It turned out that Paper 2 was much more difficult than Paper 1.
-Out of my expectation, there were many questions on anatomy, most of which I could not answer.
-After taking Paper 2, I knew I had no chance of getting 80% in the Progress 2 anymore.
+However, it turned out that Paper 2 on the next day was much more difficult than Paper 1.
+Paper 2 had many questions on anatomy, most of which I could not answer.
+After answering Paper 2, I knew I could no longer score 80% or above in the Progress 2 examination.
 Worst of all, when my housemate (who said the anatomy questions were easy) knew about that, he mocked me by saying "How are you going to be a doctor when you don't know anatomy?"
-I was quite annoyed with him over that incident.
-Eventually, I scored 73% for the exam.
-I was disappointed that my score had dropped a lot compared to the Progress 1, and as a result I hated the Progress 2.
-The timing of the Progress 2 exam was also bad.
-It was scheduled immediately after the winter break, therefore I could not relax and was forced to study during the break.
-In addition, the deadline for the 2nd assignment was just 2 weeks after the exam, so I had to start doing the assignment immediately after the exam and thus could not relax.
+I was quite angry with him over that.
+Coincidentally, on that day I accidentally dropped my iPad on the floor which permanently damaged its SIM card reader, so 13 January 2015 was really an unlucky day for me.
+Eventually, I scored 72.9% in the Progress 2 examination.
+I was quite disappointed that my score had dropped a lot compared to the Progress 1 examination.
+This was also the first time where I did not get excellent results in Progress examinations which I always thought was my strong point.

-In mid April 2015, I started studying for the Stage 1 Progress 3 examination.
-Initially, I aimed to get back 80% in the Progress 3.
+In mid April 2015, I started revising for the Stage 1 Progress 3 examination.
+Initially, I aimed to regain a score of 80% or above in this examination.
 However, I soon realised that I had started my revision too late.
-There were a lot to revise for the Progress 3 since it would test on everything learnt in both Semester 1 and 2 and that made me feel very stressed.
-I knew I could no longer get 80% so I gave up on it.
-The Progress 3 exam was on 26 and 27 May 2015.
-Progress 3 Paper 1 again had many anatomy questions and I could not answer many of them.
-Paper 2 also had many questions on anatomy, but somehow I was able to answer some of them.
-On 4 June 2015, the overall results for Stage 1 was released.
-I obtained 68% for the Progress 3 and I passed Stage 1 successfully.
-At that time, I was having 4 month summer break.
-Since I had passed Stage 1, I did not think much about my examination results.
-Instead, I fully relaxed and enjoyed myself throughout the break.
+There were a lot to revise for the examination since it would test on everything learnt in both semesters of Stage 1, and time was limited.
+The 2nd semester had quite many topics on anatomy but I did not have time to try to improve my anatomy knowledge.
+I felt very stressed and as a result, I had to give up on my target of getting 80%.
+The Progress 3 examination was on 26 and 27 May 2015.
+Paper 1 had many anatomy questions and I could not answer many of them.
+Paper 2 also had many questions on anatomy, but I was able to answer some of them.
+On 4 June 2015, the final results for Stage 1 was released.
+I scored 68.3% for the Progress 3 examination and 85.5% for the Assignment 3.
+I passed Stage 1 overall.
+Although I was a bit disappointed about my Progress 3 results, I was really happy with my excellent score in the Assignment 3, especially that it was a huge improvement compared to the Assignment 2.
+Since I had passed Stage 1, I decided not to think about my results anymore.
+Instead, I enjoyed myself throughout the summer break at that time.

-On 29 September 2015, I began Stage 2.
-At that time, I felt that the 4 month break seemed to pass so quickly and I was still in holiday mood, so I could not get myself back to study.
-Then, one day in October 2015, I was thinking back of Stage 1.
-I realised that in the beginning of Stage 1, I was an excellent student, just like before I entered university, but starting from the Stage 1 Progress 2 exam onwards, my exam results dropped a lot and thus I had lost my excellence in academics.
-The Stage 1 Progress 1 exam was the last time I ever obtained excellent results.
-I felt sad thinking about that.
-I told myself that I must make a comeback by regaining my excellence in academics.
-I set myself the target of getting 80% or above in my next examination which was the Stage 2 Progress 1.
+On 29 September 2015, I began Stage 2 of MBBS.
+At that time, I felt that the 4 month summer break seemed to pass so quickly.
+I was still in holiday mood and I could not immediately get myself back to study.
+One day in October 2015, I looked back at Stage 1.
+I realised that in the beginning of Stage 1, I was an excellent student just like before I entered NUMed, but later on, my examination results had declined by a lot and thus I had lost my excellence in academics.
+The Stage 1 Progress 1 examination was the last time ever where I obtained excellent results.
+Although I scored very well in the Stage 1 Assignment 3, this wasn't the case for the Progress examinations which was supposed to be my strong point.
+Thinking about that made me feel sad.
+Then, I told myself that I must make a comeback by regaining my academic excellence.
+I set myself the target of scoring 80% or above in my next examination which would be the Stage 2 Progress 1 examination.
 That got me out of my holiday mood and back to study.
-I started revising for the Progress 1 examination in late October 2015 which was quite early.
-This time, I put in my effort to revise anatomy in more detail, since my weak point was anatomy.
-The revision made me feel quite stressed, but I persevered in order to achieve my aim.
+I started my revision quite early, in late October 2015 which was more than 2 months before the Progress 1 examination.

 The Stage 2 Progress 1 examination was on 11 and 12 January 2016.
-It turned out that this exam was very difficult as it tested on a lot of fine details, many of which I did not pay much attention during my revision.
-So, despite having done a lot of revision, I still could not answer very well in this exam.
-On 18 January 2016, the results of the Progress 1 exam was released and my score was 72%.
-I did not reach my target of 80% and I felt quite sad and disappointed over that.
-Later on the same day, I heard of the news that the JPA scholarship had been suspended.
-It affected students who would be entering university from January 2016 onwards, and would not affect me and other students who were already offered the scholarship.
-I felt sad and pity for those students, and I gave them words of encouragement through the Facebook group for Bursary students.
-Then, thinking of myself, I realised how lucky I am to be sponsored by the JPA scholarship to study Medicine at NUMed.
-Even though I did not get 80% in the exam, I still passed and thus would be able to continue my course under the scholarship.
-Actually, my disappointment of not getting 80% in the exam is nothing if compared to the disappointment of those students who might be unable to further their studies due to the suspension of the JPA scholarship.
-Therefore, I should be grateful with my score in the exam, as long as it is a pass.
-Because of that, I was no longer disappointed about not getting 80% in the exam.
+To make matters worse, this examination was very difficult as it tested on a lot of fine details, much of which I did not cover during my revision.
+As such, I definitely could not answer well in this examination.
+On 18 January 2016, the results of the examination was released and my score was 71.9%.
+I did not reach my target of 80% and this meant I failed to regain my academic excellence.
+I felt quite sad and disappointed about my failed efforts.
+However, later on the same day, I heard of the news that the JPA scholarship had been suspended for Bursary students who would be entering university from January 2016 onwards.
+Although it did not affect me and other students who were already offered the scholarship, I felt sad for those students affected.
+Then, thinking of my own situation, I tried to make myself feel better by telling myself that my disappointment of not getting 80% in the examination was nothing if compared to the disappointment of those students who might be unable to further their studies due to the suspension of the JPA scholarship.
+I decided to be grateful of the fact that I still passed the Progress 1 examination and thus could continue the MBBS course under the JPA scholarship.

-In late April 2016, after completing the last assignment for Stage 2, I started revising for the Stage 2 Progress 2 examination.
-Many students and even the lecturers claimed that this exam is the 2nd most difficult exam in our entire Medicine course.
-Therefore, even before I started the revision, I already expected that it would be very stressful.
-My expectation was true.
-I experienced extreme stress throughout May 2016 where I was busy revising.
-Amid the stress, I was worried that I might even fail the exam because I felt that I could not finish the revision in time.
-I was just hoping to pass and nothing more than that.
-I dared not even think about getting 80% as I knew that would be impossible.
-On 31 May and 1 June 2016, it was the Stage 2 Progress 2 exam.
-After all the hard work, I was able to answer reasonably well in the exam.
-The overall results for Stage 2 was released on 8 June 2016.
-I scored 64% in the Progress 2 and I passed Stage 2 successfully.
-Even though my results was worse compared to the previous examinations, I was grateful about it because I still passed.
+Consequently, I felt extremely stressed throughout my revision and I was worried that I could not finish the revision in time.
+Amid the stress, I was definitely just hoping to pass Stage 2 and nothing more than that.
+I dared not even think about scoring 80% as I knew that would be impossible.
+The Stage 2 OSCE was on 24 May 2016.
+Due to stress, my performance in the OSCE was adversely affected.
+I was really worried that I might fail the OSCE.
+On 31 May and 1 June 2016, it was the Stage 2 Progress 2 examination.
+Luckily, after all the hard work I was able to answer reasonably well in the examination.
+The final results for Stage 2 was released on 8 June 2016.
+I scored 64.7% in the Progress 2 examination and got a borderline pass for the OSCE.
+I passed Stage 2 overall and I was so relieved to know that.
+Even though my Progress 2 results was worse compared to the previous examinations, I did not feel disappointed this time and I chose to be grateful of the fact that I passed.